guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-schema-registry/sidecar-container/README.md

-# Telegraf sidecar container to monitor Kafka brokers in Kubernetes statefulSet
+# Telegraf sidecar container to monitor Confluent schema-registry in Kubernetes deployment

 **See:**